 West Potomac Park, 17th Street and Independence Avenue, SW

-In its meeting of 17 November, the Commission of Fine Arts reviewed alternative concepts for a new plaque at the Circle of Remembrance of the World War II Memorial, to be inscribed with the prayer delivered by President Franklin D. Roosevelt by radio on D-Day.
-The Commission gave its general approval for the second alternative, providing the following comments to guide the development of the design.
+In its public meeting of 15 April conducted by videoconference, the Commission of Fine Arts reviewed a second revised concept submission for alterations to the existing Circle of Remembrance at the World War II Memorial, to include a new plaque inscribed with the prayer delivered by President Franklin D. Roosevelt by radio on D-Day.
+Expressing appreciation for the responsiveness to its previous advice, the Commission approved the submission with the following comments to guide the development of the final design.

 /s/Thomas E. Luebke, FAIA